theironcook/Backbone.ModelBinder/README.md

 * boundAttribute - change the default attribute used to create bindings.
 Default value is "name," but can be set to any valid attribute selector that fits the form `$('[' + boundAttribute + ']')`.

+* converter - a default converter for all binders or a single binder.
+Probably only really useful for when you want view empty strings to map to nulls or undefined.
+The default is empty string.
+If you define a converter, you might want to pay attention to the converter's 5th parameter of bound els.
+You might want to only convert values for specific element types.

 <br>
 <br>

 ## Release Notes / Versions
+### v 1.0.3 August 19, 2013
+* Fixed the _.bindAll function calls to specify the function names being bound to.
+* Added the ability to add a global converter via Backbone.ModelBinder.SetOptions({converter: xxx});

 ### v 1.0.2 April 18, 2013
 * Fixed the _unbindViewToModel to use the changeTrigger options